corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

     fn draw(&self);
 }

-// Separate trait for creating widgets - can't be used with dyn trait WidgetFactory {
+// Separate trait for creating widgets.
+Can't be used with `dyn` trait WidgetFactory {
     fn create(label: String) -> Self;  // No self parameter!
 }